-This Government Communicators' Handbook seeks to provide government communicators in all spheres of government, with an overview of a government communication environment, practical guidelines and quick reference relevant to their work.
-It is also written with sufficient flexibility to be adapted as and when required to enable government communicators to be effective and innovative in their day-to-day work.
-Emphasis will be on accessible and succinct guidelines to provide the communicator with quick reference, a one-stop-shop solution to challenges, which transcend all government communication areas.
+This Government Communicators' Handbook provides government communicators with an overview of the government communication system, practical guidelines and quick reference relevant to their work.
+It is written with sufficient flexibility to provide the communicator with a one-stop-shop reference to challenges which cuts across all government communication areas.

 The Handbook covers the history, the paradigm and the political framework within which government communication in South Africa takes place.
-It also provides an overview of the communication structure and the role of the GCIS in co-ordinating government communication.
+It provides an overview of the communication system and the role of the GCIS in coordinating government communication.

-The Government Communicators' Toolkit within the Handbook also, as its main objective, provides the communicator with simple practical guidelines relating to the challenges facing a government communicator generally, and a South African communicator in particular.
-The Toolkit is followed by attached relevant documents of significance to the work of a government communicator.
+The Government Communicators' Toolkit within the Handbook also, as its main objective, provides practical guidelines relating to the challenges facing a government communicator.
+The Toolkit is complemented by relevant documents.